 In September 2018, BW Offshore announced the successful completion of an appraisal well and side-track on the Ruche North East structure in the Dussafu license.
 The appraisal well and side-track encountered Gamba sands at the expected depths with high reservoir quality and the same oil-water levels in both wellbores.
 This confirmed the presence of a significant reservoir in the prospect.
 In addition, multiple high quality oil-bearing Dentale sands in both the appraisal well and side-track were encountered, which represented a very positive outcome.
 The technical and commercial teams are now evaluating a separate development plan for the Ruche area based on the original Ruche discovery made by Harvest and the new Ruche North East discovery.

 BW Offshore has approved drilling of two additional exploration wells in the greater Ruche area to further evaluate high-grade prospects.
 This decision is subject to partner and government approval.

 BW Offshore’s ownership in the Dussafu Marine Permit is through BW Energy, a joint venture company owned 66.67% by BW Offshore and 33.33% by BW Group.

-BW Energy currently holds a 91.67% working interest in the Dussafu Marine Permit, while Panoro Energy holds the remaining 8.33% working interest.
-Gabon Oil Company has the right to acquire 10% of BW Energy’s working interest.
-It is expected that this agreement will be finalised early 2019, which effectively will reduce the ownership of BW Energy to 81.67%.
+BW Energy currently holds a 81.67% working interest in the Dussafu Marine Permit, while Panoro Energy holds 8.33% and Gabon Oil Company holds 10% working interest.

 In addition, Tullow Oil holds a PSC-defined state back-in right of 10%.
 Tullow has confirmed their intent to exercise this back-in right, which will reduce BW Energy’s ownership of the Dussafu license to 73.5%.